 Foster reveals that doctors use the acronym SOCRATES to help them get to the bottom of what's causing a patient's chest pain.
 Socrates stands for: Site, Onset, Character, Radiation, Associations, Time, Exacerbating factors and Severity.

 The site of the pain.
 Is the pain felt on the right, left or centre of your chest?
-If it's on the right, it could be due to a heart problem.
+If it's on the left or central, it could be due to a heart problem.
 If it's felt on the right, it could signal an issue with your lungs or a particular muscle.

 How long you have had the pain is an important factor.
 Has it been there for weeks and it's getting worse (which could be linked to anxiety) or has it come on suddenly?